 Four days after being home with Ethan, he was struggling to breathe, even with oxygen.
-We rushed him to Hasbro on January 6, for the first of what would be multiple times to the ER and the PICU (Pediatric Intensive Care Unit).
-We fell into a pattern of him coming home for a short while (5 days was the longest), to returning back to the ER for a few weeks or even month long stays.
+We rushed him to Hasbro on January 6, 2008, for the first of what would be multiple times to the ER and the PICU (Pediatric Intensive Care Unit).
+We fell into a pattern of him coming home for a short while to returning back to the ER for a few weeks or even month-long stays.
 There were a few very close calls with him.
 He really always kept us on our toes.
-We never imagined what would happen next.

-Ethan was ventilator dependent and required 24-hour care.
-We cared for him at home for quite some time.
-Steve quit his job and became a stay at home dad to care for him full-time and manage all of his appointments.
-Even though Ethan had a ventilator, he still continued to have many battles with respiratory illnesses.
-He was also very susceptible to viruses and infections.
+Inevitably, Ethan was ventilator dependent and required 24-hour care.
 He continued to spend most of his time at Hasbro.
 ER admissions to Hasbro became way too familiar and part of our regular routine.
 Ethan’s care and overall wellness came to a point where he needed full-time respiratory therapists and nursing care.
 One of Ethan’s specialists suggested we consider placing Ethan at a pediatric facility.